germs-lab/ref_soil/README.md

 Let me guess you are in the folder 'RefSoil'
 Note: you should have installed 'python' and 'python-biopython'.
+Note2: fetch-genomes2.py can fetch full-list of genbank

-$ python fetch-genomes2.py refSeqListJin.txt genbank-files
+$ python fetch-genomes2.py RefSoilListJin.txt ../RefSoilgenbank

 Now you will see around 1000 genes are downloaded.

 To parse 16s,

-$ for x in genbank-files/*; do python parse-genbank.py $x > $x.16S.fa; done
+$ for x in ../RefSoilgenbank/*; do python parse-genbank.py $x > $x.16S.fa; done

+To get complete genome in fasta format

+$ python fetch-genomes-fasta.py RefSoilListJin.txt ../RefSoilCompGenome